richardlt/matrix/README.md

-# matrix
+# Matrix

 Video game console operating system that displays on a RGB LED matrix.
+WIP.